 - What are your end goals for the full mouth reconstruction?

 There are many variables involved, as well as money on the line.
 This is a decision you need to make carefully.
 Dr. Puckett is happy to discuss all the options available to you.
-But it’s best to first research the possibilities yourself before you come in and see us.
+But it’s best to first research the possibilities of full mouth reconstruction yourself before you come in and see us.
 That way you can ask questions from an educated position — informed and empowered to make decisions regarding your dental health.

 The first step is to determine what you’re looking for out of the procedure.
 Why are you having a full mouth reconstruction, exactly?
 This is an important question to discuss with your full mouth reconstruction dentist as you prepare for the procedure.

 Is your goal functional, like eating properly, jaw reclamation from missing teeth, a desire to stop wearing dentures?
 Are you trying to fix an over or underbite?

 Perhaps you’ve lost your teeth to periodontal disease or an accident.
 Maybe you’re ready for a brand new smile that looks every bit as natural — except for the fact that it’s absolutely perfect!
 That’s the beauty of dental implants.
 They look and function much like your natural teeth.

 Maybe you suffer from temporomandibular joint dysfunction — a condition where the temporomandibular joint (where the jaw connects with the temple) creates a bad bite.